wzh176/Ge-Bulk-Bandstructure-VASP/README.md

-Files need by vasp: INCAR, KPOINTS, POSCAR, POTCAR

-INCAR : Contains all the control parameter
+Files need by vasp: INCAR, KPOINTS, POSCAR, POTCAR INCAR : Contains all the control parameter
 KPOINTS : Contains the K-point Sampling scheme

-POSCAR : Contains information on unit cell and the basis atoms

-POTCAR : Pseudo-Potential File used by VASP
+POSCAR : Contains information on unit cell and the basis atoms POTCAR : Pseudo-Potential File used by VASP

+The calculation flow is shown as
+1. Structure Relaxation with considering HSE06
+2. The static self consistant calculation with considering HSE06
+3. Prepare the KPOINTS file by using vaspkit
+4. Band structure calculation with considering HSE06